reneoelke/Php53to54/FEATURES.md

 - [ ] renamed functions not added to forbiddenFunctionNames sniff
 - [ ] functions and classes do not share names
 - [ ] parameter types and use declarations are not tested for deprecated classnames
+- [ ] E_STRICT sniff will issue error when warning seems more appropriate
+- [ ] E_STRICT detection is not tested and likely not that useful yet
+- [ ] added functions are reported as deprecated (wrong base sniff used)

 Deprecated or removed
 ---------------------